ocaml/ocaml.org/data/tutorials/language/5rt_02_compiler_frontend.md

 This is an adaptation of the chapter [The Compiler Frontend: Parsing and Type Checking](https://dev.realworldocaml.org/compiler-frontend.html) from the book [Real World OCaml](https://dev.realworldocaml.org/), reproduced here with permission.

-# The Compiler Frontend: Parsing and Type Checking

 Compiling source code into executable programs involves a fairly complex set of libraries, linkers, and assemblers.
 While Dune mostly hides this complexity from you, it's still useful to understand how